wwwwwwzx/3DSRNGTool/README.md

 - __Horde__: Sweet Scent / Honey Selected.
 USE/GIVE/DISCARD
 - __Rock Smash__: _Would you like to use Rock Smash?
 Yes/No_
 - __Mystery Gift__: _xxx received xxx!_
 - __Eggs__ from Day Care:

-Accepting: _You do want it. don't you? / You'll be wanting it won't you?_
+Accepting => 1st Yes/No Screen: _You do want it. don't you? / You'll be wanting it won't you? / You've gotta want it, right?_

-Rejecting: _Well then, I'll hang on to it.
-Thank you! / Well then, I'll hang on to it.
-Thank you!_
+Rejecting => AFTER 2nd Yes/No Screen: _Well then, I'll hang on to it.
+Thank you!/ Well then, I'll be having this one!
+Thanks!/ Really really?
+Well...
+I'll keep it, then!
+Thanks!_
 - __ID__ : _xxx...
 Tres bien!
 What a fantastic name! / So you're xxx?
 Yes/No_

 ##### XY